ALhasanZGhaibe/Gilbert-Moore-Coding/README.md

 Spaces are not counted.<br/>
 Values are separated by comma ','<br/>
 <br/>
-Output results are dumped to "output.txt"<br/>
+Output results are dumped to the text file "output.txt"<br/>
 <br/>
 For any question you can email me at: <br/>
 <a href = "mailto: hsnzag@gmail.com">Eng.ALhasan Zghaibe</a><br/>